brakmic/bazaar/perl6/install.md

 > panda -v  # you should now get a longer output describing panda's functions.

+Congratulations!

-You can now install Perl6 modules! :smile:
+You can now use Perl6 and install modules too! :smile:

 **Hint**: If some module installations break because of failing tests you can try to install them by using the *--notest* option.